VanillaTymeServers/documentation/docs/semi/index.md

 # Semi-Vanilla Tyme

-Semi is our yada yada

-fadfa
-f
-a
-fa
+SVT is our server for players who enjoy a less vanilla Minecraft experience.
+We’ve added a moderate amount of plug-ins to both enhance and complement Vanilla game play including:

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';